 Math is proof.
 Given enough data—and today, we have plenty—we can know.
 “The right information in the right place just changes your life,” said Stewart Brand.
 But your life won’t change by itself.
 Bruce Mau defines design as “the human capacity to plan and produce desired outcomes.”
 Math informs; design compels.
 Which matters more?
 A well-designed collection of flawed information—or an opaque, hard-to-parse, but unerringly accurate model?
 From mobile handsets to social policy, we need both good math and good design.
 Which is more critical?

 The Great Debate series returns to Strata.
 In this Oxford-style debate, two opposing teams take opposing positions.
 We poll the audience, and the teams try to sway opinions.
 It’ll be a fast-paced, sometimes irreverent look at some of the core challenges of putting data to work.

-Alexander Gray is an associate professor at Georgia Tech and the CTO of Skytree, Inc. His research focuses on scaling up all of the major practical methods of machine learning (ML) to massive datasets.
+Alexander Gray is an associate professor at Georgia Tech and the CEO of Skytree, Inc. His research focuses on scaling up all of the major practical methods of machine learning (ML) to massive datasets.
 Alex began working on this problem at NASA in 1993 (long before the current fashionable talk of big data).
 His large-scale algorithms helped enable the top scientific breakthrough of 2003 and have won a number of research awards.